top of page

 #167: ANIMALS.

 It’s an enormous blessing then, to have run into A Ted Hughes Bestiary, a selection of his animal poems edited by Alice Oswald (Farrar, Strauss and Giroux, 2014).
 I had been given Crow many years ago and had liked it, but had been scared off by the gossip and hocus, and hadn’t picked Hughes up since.
 To be reintroduced to a poet of such major gifts, such real genius, and in a subject area where those gifts are shown to such brilliant advantage, is no small experience.
 The Bestiary bears as small a resemblance to the usual book of animal poems or nature poems as you can imagine: here is work entirely the other side of the calm pastoral, the Georgian, the twee, the wet, the cute.
-Hughes famously had his fascination with the darkly mythic and dabbled in the occult—my favorite story is of his experimenting with the Ouija board, entirely innocent of the fact that fellow poet Daniel Huws had gotten bored and was manufacturing the “responses” from the other side.
-But this obviously answered some native sense he had of the surcharge of energy, physical and spiritual, in nature.
-His imaginative abilities bordered on the shamanic; but imagine a shamanic ability nailed on the page by extraordinary gifts of observation and complete mastery of an individual poetic voice.
+Hughes famously has his fascination with the darkly mythic.
+He dabbled in the occult, true (my favorite story is of his experimenting with the Ouija board, entirely innocent of the fact that fellow poet Daniel Huws had gotten bored and was manufacturing the “responses” from the other side) but it obviously answered some native sense he had of the surcharge of energy, physical and spiritual, in nature.
+His imaginative abilities bordered on the shamanic; but imagine a shamanic ability nailed on the page by extraordinary gifts of observation and complete mastery of an entirely individual poetic voice.
 This is the best of both worlds.

 Recent Posts